as10724/PUI2016_as10724/HW5_as10724/README.md

 Hypothesis: Diet helps lose more fat than the exercise.

-NULL Hypothesis: Average percentage of fat lost by dieting in the test sample is same or less than the percentage of fat lost by the exercise in control sample. p-value = 0.05
+NULL Hypothesis: Average percentage of fat lost by dieting in the test sample is same or less than the average percentage of fat lost by the exercise in control sample. p-value = 0.05

 Ho: %age of fat loss dieting (test group) <= %age of fat loss exercising (control group)